YaDingusss/RosaServer-Mode-Template/README.md

 ## PLEASE READ THIS!!!!!

-This is a template to get you familliar with the basics of RosaServer.
-You are free to use the template as a basis for your gamemodes, or just to learn
+This is a template to get you familliar with the basics of a RosaServer mode file.
+You are free to use the template as a basis for your gamemodes, or just to learn.